A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: A dependent multiplier bootstrap for the multivariate empirical process under strong mixing

 \section{A dependent multiplier bootstrap for the multivariate empirical process under strong mixing}

-The multiplier bootstrap of \cite{RemSca09} that has been adopted as a resampling technique in the case of i.i.d.\ observations in many tests on the unknown copula $C$ is a consequence of the multiplier central limit theorem for empirical processes \cite[see e.g.][Theorem 10.1 and Corollary 10.3]{Kos08}.
-A sequential version of the previous result can be proved \cite[see][Theorem~1]{HolKojQue13} by using the method of proof adopted in \citet[Theorem 2.12.1]{vanWel96}.
-While investigating the block bootstrap for empirical processes constructed from strongly mixing observations, \citet[Section 3.3]{Buh93} obtained what resembles to a conditional version of the multiplier central limit theorem, subsequently also referred to as a {\em dependent multiplier bootstrap} \cite[note that a sequential version of this result appears in the proof of Proposition~2 of][]{BucRup13}.
-The main idea of B\"uhlmann is to replace i.i.d.\ multipliers by suitable serially dependent multipliers.
-In the rest of the paper, we say that a sequence of random variables $(\xi_{i,n})_{i \in \Z}$ is a {\em dependent multiplier sequence} if: \begin{enumerate}[({M}1)] \item The sequence $(\xi_{i,n})_{i \in \Z}$ is strictly stationary with $\Ex(\xi_{0,n}) = 0$, $\Ex(\xi_{0,n}^2) = 1$ and $\sup_{n \geq 1} \Ex(|\xi_{0,n}|^\nu) < \infty$ for all $\nu \geq 1$, and is independent of the available sample $\vec X_1,\dots,\vec X_n$. \item There exists a sequence $\ell_n \to \infty$ of strictly positive constants such that $\ell_n = o(n)$ and the sequence $(\xi_{i,n})_{i \in \Z}$ is $\ell_n$-dependent, i.e., $\xi_{i,n}$ is independent of $\xi_{i+h,n}$ for all $h > \ell_n$ and $i \in \N$. \item There exists a function $\varphi:\R \to [0,1]$, symmetric around 0, continuous at $0$, satisfying $\varphi(0)=1$ and $\varphi(x)=0$ for all $|x| > 1$ such that $\Ex(\xi_{0,n} \xi_{h,n}) = \varphi(h/\ell_n)$ for all $h \in \Z$. \end{enumerate}
+The multiplier bootstrap of R{\'e}millard and Scaillet \cite{RemSca09} that has been adopted as a resampling technique in the case of i.i.d. observations in many tests on the unknown copula $C$ is a consequence of the multiplier central limit theorem for empirical processes (see, e.g., Kosorok \cite{Kos08}, Theorem 10.1 and Corollary 10.3).
+A sequential version of the previous result can be proved (see Holmes, Kojadinovic and Quessy \cite{HolKojQue13}, Theorem~1) by using the method of proof adopted in van der Vaart and Wellner (\cite{vanWel96}, Theorem 2.12.1).
+While investigating the block bootstrap for empirical processes constructed from strongly mixing observations, B\"uhlmann (\cite{Buh93}, Section~3.3) obtained what resembles to a conditional version of the multiplier central limit theorem, subsequently also referred to as a \textit{dependent multiplier bootstrap} (note that a sequential version of this result appears in the proof of Proposition~2 of B{\"u}cher and Ruppert \cite{BucRup13}).
+The main idea of B\"uhlmann is to replace i.i.d. multipliers by suitable serially dependent multipliers.
+In the rest of the paper, we say that a sequence of random variables $(\xi_{i,n})_{i \in\Z}$ is a \textit{dependent multiplier sequence} if: \begin{longlist}[(M1)] \item[(M1)] The sequence $(\xi_{i,n})_{i \in\Z}$ is strictly stationary with $\Ex(\xi_{0,n}) = 0$, $\Ex(\xi_{0,n}^2) = 1$ and $\sup_{n \geq1} \Ex(\llvert \xi_{0,n}\rrvert ^\nu) < \infty$ for all $\nu\geq1$, and is independent of the available sample $\mathbf X_1,\ldots,\mathbf X_n$. \item[(M2)] There exists a sequence $\ell_n \to\infty$ of strictly positive constants such that $\ell_n = \mathrm{o}(n)$ and the sequence $(\xi_{i,n})_{i \in\Z}$ is $\ell_n$-dependent, that is, $\xi _{i,n}$ is independent of $\xi_{i+h,n}$ for all $h > \ell_n$ and $i \in\N$.